MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/build-adaptive-card-tabs.md

 ## Invoke activities

 Communication between your Adaptive Card tab and your bot is done through `invoke` activities.
 Each `invoke` activity has a corresponding **name**.
-The invoke payload size has increased to 80kb.
+The invoke payload size has increased to 80 kb.
 Use the name of each activity to differentiate each request. `tab/fetch` and `tab/submit` are the activities covered in this section.
 Bots need to send all the responses to [service URL](/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0#base-uri&preserve-view=true).
 Service URL is received as part of incoming `activity` payload.

 ### Fetch Adaptive Card to render to a tab